Mila5847/MobileProject2023/README.md

 <a name="project-description"></a>
 ## Project Description
 - The project is developed using Android Studio.
 It allows a user to input stretches and exercises.
 Each stretch and exercise has a trainer.
 For each stretch and exercise, a date should be inputted.
-The date input allows to separate the exercises and stretches when calculating the total calories burned and total strtching duration for the current month and for the past month.
+The date input allows for the separation of the exercises and stretches when calculating the total calories burned and total stretching duration for the current month and for the past month.
-- Multiple layouts, activities and fragments are used.
-Here are some examples of the UI (*the layouts shown here mostly display the CRUD operations that could be done for exercises but trainers and stretches also uses similar layouts)
+- Multiple layouts, activities, and fragments are used.
+Here are some examples of the UI (*the layouts shown here mostly display the CRUD operations that could be done for exercises but trainers and stretches also use similar layouts)
 ![image](https://github.com/Mila5847/MobileProject2023/assets/46633364/96471656-38f5-41e3-b3e3-f9ce632dcbbf)
 ![image](https://github.com/Mila5847/MobileProject2023/assets/46633364/145c6383-ffca-4c8e-810a-4571ec858c5b)
 ![image](https://github.com/Mila5847/MobileProject2023/assets/46633364/343bd157-eea9-4158-bcda-e8ea1baf83ab)